MatseFR/massive-starling/README.md

 ```sh
 haxelib git massive https://github.com/MatseFR/massive-starling
 ```
-or fork the Massive repo and then use haxelib to install it
+or download the Massive repo and then use haxelib to install it
 ```sh
 haxelib dev massive path/to/massive
 ```